Philosophy 4321, Fall 2024: Metaphysics

 0

-In-between grades will be interpolated.
-E.g., B+/B (or, equivalently, B/B+) will yield approximately 88.34.
-The numbers will be averaged (taking into account any dropping and double-counting), and a class participation bonus of up to 2% will be added.
-Then the number will be turned back to a letter grade, using the rule that the lower cutoff for a grade other than F and A+ is 1.67% below the gradeŐs value in the upper table.
+The final numerical grade for the course will be turned to a letter grade using the rule that the lower cutoff for a grade other than F and A+ is 1.67% below the gradeÕs value in the upper table.
 Thus, an A requires 95%, an A- requires 91.66%, and so on.
 There is no A+ at Baylor and anything below 61.66% will be an F. The cutoffs will be sharp.
 Thus, if the cutoff for an A is 95%, then 94.99% is still an A-.

 Academic integrity:

 Credible suspicions of lack of academic integrity will be typically reported to the University for further investigation.
+See the honor code for details (you are responsible for knowing the honor code): www.baylor.edu/honorcode

-Plagiarism is one of the most serious of the violations of academic integrity and consists in presenting the work or thought of another as oneŐs own.
-If you are using someone elseŐs literal words, even if only a short phrase of two or three words, you need to put them in quotation marks (or in the case of a longer quote, in block-quote format which is single-spaced and with every line indented on the left) and give the source.
-If you are paraphrasing or merely using someone elseŐs ideas, you still need to give the source explicitly.
+Plagiarism is one of the most serious of the violations of academic integrity and consists in presenting the work or thought of another as oneÕs own.
+If you are using someone elseÕs literal words, even if only a short phrase of two or three words, you need to put them in quotation marks (or in the case of a longer quote, in block-quote format which is single-spaced and with every line indented on the left) and give the source.
+If you are paraphrasing or merely using someone elseÕs ideas, you still need to give the source explicitly.
 The only exception to the last rule is that you do not need to specifically give the source for ideas that you got in my lecture when writing papers for this course.

 Students Needing Accommodations